AwrelH/FootyQuiz/README.md

 ### Code
 - Code regarding the form on contact.html is taken from [emailJS](https://www.emailjs.com/docs/tutorial/creating-contact-form/).
+- Instructions from (https://tutorial.eyehunts.com/js/how-to-press-enter-key-programmatically-in-javascript-example-code/) how to apply keypress.

 ### Media

--   All Images were sourced from. https://iconarchive.com/ for most the flags https://coolors.co/ were used to make a palette for my readme. google image searches
+-   All Images were sourced from. https://iconarchive.com/ for most the flags
+-   https://coolors.co/ were used to make a palette for my readme.
+-   google image searches

+# Future features
+- add more themes, for example, league questions, footballer questions, weird football facts and so on.
+- Give the page animations.
+- High score possibilities.

 ### Acknowledgements